A short introduction to Rhino

 What is the course about?

-In this course you will learn some of the basics of Rhino, a software used for computer-aided design (CAD), and how to apply these to 3D modelling.
-This is a tool for designing and making that is relevant to any creative practitioner or an individual that wishes to learn more about 3D modelling and 3D printing.
-By the end of the course, you will take home with you a 3D print of your own design printed on site at City Lit.
+Rhino is software used for computer-aided design (CAD); it has many applications including 3D printing and rapid prototyping.
+Rhino is used in multiple creative industries including architecture, product and jewellery design.
+It is a tool for designing and making that is relevant to any creative practitioner or an individual that wishes to learn more about 3D printing.
+By the end of the course, you will take home with you a small 3D printed object of your own design printed on site at City Lit.

 What will we cover?

-• Drawing and manipulating curves and surfaces using various commands such as Circle, ExtrudeCr and
+- Drawing and manipulating curves and surfaces using various commands such as ArrayPolar, BooleanUnion, BooleanDifference, Circle and ExtrudeCrv.

 What will I achieve?